Falcion/Briefmaschine/README.md

 Guide for installation of source code of the class-library:

 1. clone the repository with any form of application that supports GIT;
-2. put this application in your path of project and define its namespace;
-3. class-library is ready to be used in your project or to be edited;

-**For editing open-source:**

-1. download the repository's git;
-2. initialize linters and HUSKY in git repository;
+2. initialize linterns, NPM and HUSKY for commitlintering;
 3. make your changes via [contributioning policy and commit convention](#contributioning);
-4. continue as instructed in contributioning policy;
+4. work as instructed, class-library is ready to be edited in forked repository;

-    ```powershell
-    npm i
-    npx husky-init
-    ```

 Instruction about working and setting up automatically linted commits and changelog from them, read - [article about Angular.js conventions](https://mokkapps.de/blog/how-to-automatically-generate-a-helpful-changelog-from-your-git-commit-messages/).